 One-Time Study Report for (ii):

-Utilities will complete a one-time study no later than the end of 2026 (utilities are encouraged to collaborate on a single study that quantifies results by utility).
+Program Administrators will consider completing a one-time study no later than the end of 2026 (Program Administrators may collaborate on a single study that quantifies results by Program Administrator).
 This study will assess the level and consistency of cross referrals made by credit and collections departments to IQ EE programs, and what portion of customers receiving referrals subsequently participate in an IQ whole building program.
+Program Administrators will make best efforts to coordinate to pursue consistent methodologies.
+This one-time study will meet the commitment in (ii) above, from the Equity and Affordability Reporting Principles Policy finalized in Policy Manual Version 3.0.

 Reporting Location: One time study report.